felyCo/Snowflake-Masterclass/Snowflake Architecture/README.md

    - Natural (built-in) data clustering based on ingestion date (order)

     Blob >>> Blob storage is a type of cloud storage for unstructured data.
 A "blob," which is short for Binary Large Object, is a mass of data in binary form that does     not necessarily conform to any file format.
 Blob storage keeps these masses of data in non-hierarchical storage areas called data lakes.
+    The data is compressed into blobs and fetched as blobs.

 ![Felix Checkin](https://user-images.githubusercontent.com/32365871/209571773-9674f529-2aa5-46b2-abe0-55456897e873.jpg)